Kevin Chalfant: Two Fires

+In addition to Chalfant on lead vocals, the band's members included his former Storm bandmate Josh Ramos (Guitars / Vocals), Jerry Lee Gingery (Bass / Backing Vocals), Michael Higgins (Guitars / Vocals), Timmy Higgins (Drums), and Michael Gardner (Keyboards / Backing Vocals).

 Later recordings

 Chalfant relocated back to his native Illinois and took a couple of years off.
 Upon his return to music, he brought his spirituality into the fore.
-He released a solo album in 1997 entitled Running with the Wind, and released three albums with the band Two Fires, a self-titled release in 2000, Ignition in 2002, and Burning Bright in 2010.
+He released a solo album in 1997 entitled Running with the Wind.
 In 2003, he toured as the lead singer for the Alan Parsons Live Project.

 In 2004, Chalfant released an album of traditional gospel songs and hymns, Back To Square One, with proceeds going to benefit former Chicago Bear Jerry Stillman.
 A Christmas CD featuring fans caroling along with Chalfant and his band was released in December 2005.

 Chalfant featured in the studio project Shadows Fade, releasing a self-titled album in 2004.
 Chalfant then signed as the lead singer for Kansas City AOR favorite Shooting Star.
 He released one album, 2006's Circles, before leaving the band.

 In 2007, Chalfant released Fly2Freedom, a 13-track solo album covering his favorite Journey hits.
 The "fly" of the album's title and its cover art are a humorously self-deprecating homage to the scarab that appeared in the cover art on many of Journey's albums of the 1970s and 1980s.
 Freedom was the 1985 working title for Journey's followup to their Frontiers album prior to the departure of Valory and Smith; it was ultimately released as Raised On Radio; the title would ultimately be used for the band's album released in 2022.
 Chalfant is quoted on the label's website as saying, "The Journey love-laden sound has won the hearts of millions of fans world wide.
 I am proud to consider them personal friends and label them America's Finest Rock Band."

 Rockingham 2016

-In 2016 Chalfant appeared at the three-day Rockingham 2016 melodic/hard rock festival held in Nottingham, United Kingdom.
+In 2016, Chalfant appeared at the three-day Rockingham 2016 melodic/hard rock festival held in Nottingham, England.
 He appeared on October 23, headlining that day's seven-act programme.